 LIHI Certificate #185 - Upper La Chute Project, New York

-The Upper La Chute Hydroelectric Project and the Lower La Chute Hydroelectric Project are both located on the La Chute River, in the Village of Ticonderoga, Essex County, New York.
+The Upper La Chute Project and the Lower La Chute Hydroelectric Project (LIHI #186) are both located on the La Chute River, in the Village of Ticonderoga, Essex County, New York.
 The La Chute River carries flow from Lake George to Lake Champlain and is approximately 2.5 miles long.

 The Upper La Chute Project consists of three dams, Mill A dam (Lake George Outlet dam, the control structure for the water surface level of Lake George into the La Chute River), Mill B dam, and Mill C dam.
 Upper La Chute utilizes the waters of Lake George, a 44 square mile recreational lake in upstate New York, as the headwaters for the project.
 The releases from Lake George are set by New York State statute and guidelines and are regulated by the New York State Department of Environmental Conservation (NYSDEC).
 Flows from Lake George are conveyed 2,300 feet downstream by a steel penstock 9 feet in diameter to a powerhouse located near Mill C. The dam forms a bypassed reach approximately 1 mile long.
 The powerhouse has a single turbine-generator unit rated at 4,900 kilowatts.